EU citizens living in another Member State - statistical overview

-In 2017, the proportion of EU mobile citizens with tertiary education ranged from 62.5 % for the French to 16.1 % for Portuguese citizens.
-Figure 2 indicates that those living abroad in another EU country were more likely to have attained tertiary level education than those residing in the country of which they are citizens.
-This was the case for all EU nationalities with the exception of Portugal, Bulgaria, Croatia, Luxembourg and the three Baltic countries (Latvia, Estonia and Lithuania).
-This difference was however relatively small, almost negligible, for another series of EU nationalities (Romania, Cyprus, Poland, Greece and Slovenia).
-For the remaining 15 countries the difference was quite notable, ranging from 9.5 pp in the case of the United Kingdom to over 28 pp for French and German citizens (in favour of mobile citizens).
-There were also very large differences to be observed in the proportion of tertiary graduates within national resident populations, which ranged from 42.4 % in Ireland to 16.7 % in Romania.
+In 2019, the proportion of tertiary graduates ranged from 61.4 % of the Finnish to 13.2 % of Portuguese mobile citizens.
+Figure 2 indicates that those living abroad in another EU country were slightly less likely to have attained tertiary level education than those residing in the country of which they are citizens.
+However, at the national level this was only the case in Bulgaria, Croatia, Estonia, Greece, Lithuania, Luxembourg, Poland, Portugal and Romania.
+For the other Member States, as well as Iceland and Norway, their citizens with tertiary education were more mobile than the rest of the population.
+For 13 countries the difference was quite notable, ranging from 10.4 pp in the case of the Netherlands to almost 30 pp for Irish and German citizens (in favour of mobile citizens).
+There were also very large differences to be observed in the proportion of tertiary graduates within national resident populations, which ranged from 44.0 % in Ireland to 17.5 % in Romania.
 This should be correlated with the corresponding variations among EU mobile citizens.
-One interesting conclusion is that tertiary graduates were generally more mobile than the rest of the population, and this was especially the case for countries that were part of the European Union before the 2004 accession (with the notable exception of Luxembourg and especially Portugal).
-This was also the case for the 3 EFTA countries for which data is available (Iceland, Norway and Switzerland), whose mobile citizens were also much more likely to have tertiary education than the resident population of their country of citizenship.
+One interesting conclusion is that tertiary graduates were generally more mobile than the rest of the population, especially in the countries that were part of the European Union before the 2004 accession (with the notable exceptions of Greece, Luxembourg and Portugal).
+This was also the case for 2 of the EFTA countries for which data are available (Iceland and Norway), whose mobile citizens were also much more likely to have tertiary education than the resident population of their country of citizenship.